Pomog/ChemTrack-Android/docs/technical_task.md

 5. **Feedback:**
    - As a user, I expect to receive a success or failure message indicating the result of my return request.

+**View Logs:**

+1. **Login:**
+   - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

 ## 4. Functional Requirements